What Is Authorisation in SOC 2?

 Establishing a Robust Role Taxonomy

 Precise role definition is the cornerstone of secure permission control.
 In a compliant system, user roles determine access rights that are directly tied to verified responsibilities.
-Begin by dissecting your organizational structure into clear functional units.
+Begin by dissecting your organisational structure into clear functional units.
 This process should involve:

 - Identifying Core Functions: Distinguish roles that support specific business processes, ensuring that each function is clearly articulated.